 Moss during the 1958 Melbourne Grand Prix metting in Rob Walker’s Cooper T45 Climax.
 He raced sans the rear engine cover in the final, such was the heat, so this is a practice shot or heat (Fairfax)

-This short article is pictorial in nature, I rather like the justaposition between his win in the conventional, state of the art 250F in 1956 and victory 2 years later in the 1958 Melbourne Grand Prix.
-This time Stirling was in a paradigm shifting, mid-engined Cooper, in this case a T45 Climax.
-He took the first modern era, mid-engined GP win on January 19 1958 in a Cooper T43 Climax at the Buenos Aires circuit in Argentina.
+This short article is pictorial in nature, I rather like the justaposition between his win in the conventional, state of the art 250F in 1956 and victory two years later in the 1958 Melbourne Grand Prix.
+On that occasion Stirling was in a paradigm shifting, mid-engined Cooper, a T45 Climax.
+He took the first modern era, mid-engined GP win on January 19, 1958 in a Cooper T43 Climax at the Buenos Aires circuit in Argentina.

 Moss chills in the Albert Park paddock before the off in 1956 (S Landrigan)